jessamynsmith/django-getting-started/README.md

 1. Verify the correct python3 is now on your path.
 In Terminal, enter the following:
 > $ which python3  # Should be "/usr/local/bin/python3"

-1. Ensure that pip is up to date:
+1. Ensure that 3 is up to date:
 > $ pip install -U pip

 1. Install virtualenv and virtualenvwrapper for python3.
 The virtualenv package allows you to have individual